Umm… Now What?

 Except I’m never doing nothing.
 My body stays busy, even if “I” am trying to chill.
 My heart beats, stomach digests, lungs inhale and exhale.
 My brain spews out thoughts.
 These functions persist even when I’m sleeping!
 Another constraint, I suppose.

 What would I do if I were enlightened?
 Probably sit here on the couch and watch ferries go back and forth from Hoboken to Manhattan.
 Back and forth.
-I’d listen to sparrows chirping and leaf-blowers snarling beyond my window.
+I’d listen to sparrows bickering and leaf-blowers snarling beyond my window.

 I’m too restless, and plagued by liberal guilt, to be that chill.
 I brood over all the souls who lack liberty, negative or positive.
 They’re dodging drone strikes in Gaza, ICE agents in LA.
 They’re working two shitty minimum-wage jobs to feed and house their kids.
 Shouldn’t I do something to help these un-free folk?
-Perhaps denounce their oppressors?

 Do you pursue pleasure?
 Or do you heed the nagging of your conscience to do something “good”?
 To help those less lucky than you?
 What if there’s nothing you can do to help others?
 Or what if—bear with me a moment--everyone else is as fortunate as you?